forestgrape/coronavirus/index.md

 * Besides energy mammals including us humans need extern sources for vitamins, essential amino acids, essential fatty acids, ...
 * Many forms of life live in symbiontic relations with many other forms of life: each form providing what it is best at providing at.
 Sometimes out of relations, permanentely coupled forms of life develop: E.g. mitochondria as cell organelles.

+> Cell forming forms usually just need the ingredients/raw material and are able to produce the enzymes/machines.
+Where as viruses can't produce all needed enzymes/machines

 ### cell forming life
 [in work]
 As noted all forms of life which encode their entire metabolism are dsDNA based.